-- To support local people develop skills and take advantage of opportunities to succeed. - To create conditions for growth and enterprise. - To create town centres and communities that improve the quality of life for citizens.
+- 1. To support local people develop skills and take advantage of opportunities to succeed - 2.
+To create conditions for growth and enterprise - 3.
+To create town centre and communities that improve the quality of life for citizens

 Why these are important